-- 5.2.23.1 Clearances shall be maintained for outriggers and any other portion of the vehicle that may extend into or over the lanes of travel or that work over them. - 5.2.24 Workers shall not perform arboricultural operations, such as pruning or cutting of trees, from the top of vehicle bodies or cab protectors unless the worker is properly protected from the fall hazard. - 5.2.25 Hydraulic/pneumatic tools shall be disconnected when they are being serviced or adjusted, except where manufacturers' procedures require otherwise. - 5.2.26 To avoid flying particles and whipping hydraulic/pneumatic hoses, pressure shall be released before the hoses are disconnected, except where quick-acting connectors are used.
-Hydraulic/pneumatic hoses shall never be kinked in order to cut off pressure. - 5.2.27 No part of the body shall be used to locate or stop hydraulic leaks. - 5.2.28 Hoses affecting dielectric characteristics of equipment shall meet manufacturers' requirements. - 5.2.29 The properties of hydraulic fluid (e.g., dielectric characteristics, flash point, etc.) shall meet the requirements set by the manufacturer. - 5.2.30 Booms, platforms (aerial buckets), or any other part of the aerial device shall not be allowed to make contact or encroach upon minimum approach distances (MADs) with energized electrical conductors, poles, or similar conductive objects. - 5.2.31 Due to hazards of step and touch potential, if the distance between the aerial device and energized conductor(s) is less than the required MAD, workers on the ground shall move away and remain clear of the aerial-device vehicle and attached equipment (e.g., chipper) until the required MAD is reestablished. - 5.2.32 Aerial device equipment with an elevating structure that raises the turret and booms and changes the reach of the device's uninsulated portions shall be positioned so that no portion of the aerial device and its elevating structure encroach upon the MAD from energized electrical lines as specified in this standard.
-A spotter(s) shall be used when the aerial lift is working close to the MAD and could potentially encroach upon the MAD. - 5.2.33 When the MAD could be encroached upon, the spotter(s) shall warn all ground personnel, including the equipment operator and direct ground personnel to keep clear of the vehicle and attachments until the MAD is visually established and communicated. - 5.2.34 Electric cables/cords used with tools, lights, or other conductive material shall not be run from the vehicle or other power source to the platform (aerial bucket) when arborists are working in proximity to energized electrical conductors.
+- 5.2.1923 Clearances from passing vehicles shall be maintained or traffic control shall be provided when booms or platforms (aerial buckets) are operated over roads, in accordance with the Manual on Uniform Traffic Control Devices (MUTCD), Part 6, and federal, state, or local regulations, as applicable. - 5.2.1923.1-Clearances shall be maintained for outriggers and any other portion of the vehicle that may extend into or over the lanes of travel or that work over them. - 5.2.2024 Workers shall not perform arboricultural operations work, such as pruning or cutting of trees, from the top of vehicle bodies or cab protectors unless the worker is properly protected from the fall hazard. - 5.2.2125 Hydraulic/pneumatic tools shall be disconnected when they are being serviced or adjusted, except where manufacturers' procedures require otherwise. - 5.2.226 To avoid flying particles orand whipping hydraulic/pneumatic hoses, pressure shall be released before connections the hoses are broken disconnected, except where quick-acting connectors are used.
+Hydraulic/pneumatic hoses shall never be kinked in order to cut off pressure.
+Hydraulic/pneumatic hoses shall never be kinked in order to cut off pressure. - 5.2.2327 No part of the body shall be used to locate or stop hydraulic leaks. - 5.2.2428 Hoses affecting dielectric characteristics of equipment shall meet manufacturers' requirements.

+5.2.2529 The flash point properties of hydraulic fluid (e.g., dielectric characteristics, flash point, etc.) shall meet the requirements set by the manufacturer.

+5.2.2630 Booms, platforms (aerial buckets), or any other part of the aerial device shall not be allowed to make contact or violateencroach upon minimum approach distances (MADs) with energized electrical conductors, poles, or similar conductive objects.

+5.2.26.1 31 Due to hazards of step and touch potential, if the distance between the aerial device and energized conductor(s) is unintentionally less than the required minimum approach distance (MAD), workers on the ground shall move away and remain clear of the aerial-device vehicle and attached equipment (e.g., chipper) until the required MAD is re-established.

+5.2.2732 Aerial devices equipped device equipment with an elevating structure that raises the turret and booms and changes the reach of the device's uninsulated portions shall be operated positioned so that no portion of the aerial device and its elevating structure violate encroach upon the minimum approach distance (MAD) from energized electrical lines as specified in this standard.
+A spotter(s) shall be used when the aerial lift is working close to the MAD and could potentially could violate encroach upon the MAD.

+5.2.27.1 33 When the minimum approach distance (MAD) is likely to could be violated upon, the spotter(s) shall warn all ground personnel, including the equipment operator and other ground personnel, if present, and direct ground personnel to keep clear of the vehicle and attachments until the MAD is visually established and communicated.

+5.2.2834 Electric cables/cords used with electric sawstools, lights, or other conductive material shall not be run from the vehicle or other power source to the platform (aerial bucket) when arborists are working in proximity to energized electrical conductors.